 Growing our community is still key to us and alongside that further developing our program of events, talks and networking to support our member’s development.

 But our key plan is to integrate our work as a social enterprise with the expertise of our members.
-We hope to develop a program which will mutually support our members and the young people we work with by offering funded work experience.
+We hope to develop a program that will mutually support our members and the young people we work with by offering funded work experience.
 Giving young people the opportunity to gain invaluable experience working alongside the professionals in our building and members the benefit of having an employee to support their practice.

-How is Coherent helping you to manage your space
+How is Coherent helping you to manage your space?

 One piece of advice for someone running a coworking space or thinking about launching one